Index funds are the most popular investment product used today. Most of those funds are based on a market cap weighted index.

 This poses several problems.
 First, there’s a heavy reliance on large cap stock performance.
 This risk needs to be considered for diversification and allocation reasons.
 Otherwise your portfolio will have a bias toward large cap stocks that you might not want.

 Secondly, these index funds end up owning more of the expensive stocks.
 And sadly the index funds are forced to buy more as a stock’s price rises.
 The index fund will always have the biggest position (the most money) in a stock at its peak.
 It’s the ultimate no-no in buying high.
 Of course, it will have the smallest position when a stock troughs.
 As an investment strategy, its backwards.

 Lastly, style bias can lead to inefficient markets.
 Index investing as an investment style works, but only because other investors choose not to use it.
 Anytime one style dominates, the markets outperform based on that style.

 In this case, if index investments become the predominant style, as prices rise, funds buy more shares causing prices to rise further.
 And the opposite happens when prices fall.
 This style bias leads to bubbles and busts.
 So a healthy mix of investment styles is needed to keep the markets as equalized and rational as possible.

 There’s certainly nothing wrong with owning cap weighted index funds.
 There are alternatives available: equal weighted and fundamentally weighted index funds are just two possibilities.
-You can use a fund screener to make your search easier.
+You can use a fund screener to search easier.
 Both are relatively new compared to the history behind cap weighted indexes.
 Understand, each has its own flaws too.